 And adults can benefit from ski lessons as well, especially if you haven’t hit the slopes in a few years (or are a beginner yourself).
 You’ll be surprised how much just a few private lessons will improve your skiing and have you swooshing down the slopes again in no time.

 Create an Itinerary

-Think ahead about how your days will go -- where you will want to eat your meals and what you might like to do in the evenings.
+Think ahead about how your days will go — where you will want to eat your meals and what you might like to do in the evenings.
 Making dinner and special activity reservations before you arrive can be essential at the most popular ski resorts.
-Don't forget to avail to your concierge for ideas and assistance in planning.
+Don’t forget to avail to your concierge for ideas and assistance in planning.
+If you’re staying in a condo or rental home, you may want to plan on dinners at home, as kids (and adults) will be tired after a day on the slopes and you can save money by cooking at home.
 Also, think about the ages of the kids in your group.
 Most young children will only last for a few hours at a time on the mountain and teens will want to be the first ones out and the last ones in.
-If your little ones are not going to be enrolled in an all-day kids' camp, and other family members will want to ski a full day, check with the resort for additional childcare options or consider bringing along your own nanny or babysitter.
+If your little ones are not going to be enrolled in an all-day kids’ camp, and other family members will want to ski a full day, check with the resort for additional childcare options or consider bringing along your own nanny or babysitter.

 If you’ll be vacationing for more than three nights, consider incorporating other activities offered at the resort or nearby.
 And you may need to plan for a few hours of adult-only time if you really want to visit the spa or do some area shopping!

 At this point, be sure to create a special folder or binder to hold all of your reservations information as well as any brochures or additional information you have on your destination.